Skip to content

 Making data Accessible

-• For restricted data, state reasons for restricted status (eg. personal data protection and/or database copyright compliance)
+- For restricted data, give reasons for restricted status (eg. personal data protection and/or database copyright compliance)

-• State how the data can be accessed; indicating the software packages/tools required to access the data
+- Describe the software packages/tools required to use the data

-• Metadata records are indexed in the EUI research repository, Cadmus, which provides embedded machine-readable metadata for effective indexing by major search engines and application programming interfaces (APIs) for metadata exposure (eg. Google Scholar, OpenAIRE and CORE).
+- Metadata records are indexed in the EUI research repository, Cadmus, which provides machine-readable metadata for indexing by search engines and application programming interfaces (eg. Google Scholar, OpenAIRE and CORE).

 Making data Interoperable

-• The EUI research repository, Cadmus, uses web standards (the underlying DSpace software uses Java script) providing both human- and machine-readable interfaces to search, discover and access reposited data.
+- The EUI research repository, Cadmus, uses web standards (the underlying DSpace software adopts standards for embedded micro-data and the OAI-PMH interoperability protocol) providing both human- and machine-readable interfaces to search, discover and access reposited data.

 Making data Reusable

-• Provide information about any tools or instruments necessary to reuse or verify the data (software, algorithms, models, routines &c.)
+- Provide information about any tools or instruments necessary to reuse or verify the data (software, algorithms, routines, models &c.)

 EUI research data guidelines and standards